Zucchini Lasagna

 • Fennel seeds: The seeds make the Italian sausage flavors pop.
 If you love the taste of a sweet tomato sauce, use just ground beef (no sausage), at least ¼ cup sugar, and omit the fennel seeds.

-• Grilled zucchini: Grilling the zucchini helps remove water from the slices, ensuring you do not have a wet or soupy lasagna.
+• Grilled zucchini: Grilling the zucchini helps remove excess moisture from the slices, ensuring you do not have a wet or soupy lasagna.
 You could also use a mix of zucchini and yellow squash or all yellow squash if you prefer; they perform and taste similarly in this homemade lasagna recipe.
+In a perfect world, we would all own a mandoline to get the thinnest possible slices of zucchini, but you can use a sharp chef’s knife and you’ll be good.

 • Ricotta cheese: Buy a container at the store, or make your own ricotta if you have time; you need just 4 ingredients (milk, lemon juice, vinegar, and salt).